 In Phase 2 local sites will work to understand the training requirements of staff who are implementing the changes across the system and ensue that there are feedback mechanisms in place so it’s possible to know the impact of the changes being made and whether to make any adjustments.

 In addition, sites will begin to understand the gaps in capacity for delivery within the existing clinical workforce.

 There will be a phase of building capacity and competency within the staff groups who will be working with young people, including introducing them to ‘THRIVE-like working’.
 There is also the opportunity to think about building and further developing the leadership within a THRIVE-like system.

-The i-THRIVE Academy supports sites to develop their workforce so that staff have the right skills to deliver care aligned to THRIVE principles.
-There are modules on shared decision making, getting advice and signposting, risk support and when to stop treatment.
-Click here to learn more.
+The i-THRIVE Academy supports sites to develop their system wide workforce so that staff have the right skills to deliver care aligned to the principles of the THRIVE Framework.
+There are five modules: Shared Decision Making, Getting Advice and Signposting, When to Stop Treatment, Risk Support and i-THRIVE Grids.

 Click here to learn more about accessing the learning and development modules.